zuston/riffle/README.md

 `cargo build --release --features hdfs,jemalloc`

 Uniffle-x currently treats all compiler warnings as error, with some dead-code warning excluded.
-When you are developing and really want to ignore the warnings for now, you can use `ccargo --config 'build.rustflags=["-W", "warnings"]' build` to restore the default behavior.
+When you are developing and really want to ignore the warnings for now, you can use `cargo --config 'build.rustflags=["-W", "warnings"]' build` to restore the default behavior.
 However, before submit your pr, you should fix all the warnings.